julianchurchill/text-adventure/README.md

 Backlog
 =======

 - [STORY] Take clock face to top of clock tower and use with clock mechanism and minute hand and hour hand.
 Get some points or money or something and maybe a quest/hint as to what to do next - open up a new area.
-  - [TEST] ItemAction DestroyItem (clock face, minute hand, hour hand)
   - [TEST] Succesful use text "You fit the final piece of the clock.
 The air stirs around you as you slide it gently into place. blah blah you get some rubies"
   - [TEST] New ItemAction something like AwardRubies
         - [FEATURE] Show a ruby counter at the top of the screen.
 Also have a nice little ruby graphic.

+- [FEATURE] Autosave upon leaving the app (with the back key usually) so upon returning the user can continue their game.
+- [FEATURE] Restart game - resets everything

 - [REFACTOR] LocationTests and TakeSpecificItemTests are using real NormalItems - change to use mocks
 - [TEST] action view includes a cancel button to reset the actions to the top level
 - [FEATURE] Actions buttons view should be fixed size and scrollable - 1/4 to 1/3 of the screen height